KernCore91/KernCore91/README.md

 Author of some Sven Co-op weapon plugins out there.
 Currently on the Sven Co-op Team (Artist, Scripter, Tester).
+If you paid for anything related to my content, you have been scammed.

 # Sven Co-op Plugins